gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 Recovering from that was an adventure.)
 That led to another stopgap where I would limit the number of system resets.
 After crashing and reloading a set number of times, I would give up and let the system stay down.<br>
 Eventually it became clear the problem was related to HTTPS GETs and POSTs.
 They seemed to cause a mem leak.
-After 6 or so invocations of `requests.get()` or `requests.post()`, I would get some kind od memory exception.
-That gave me what I needed.
+After 6 or so invocations of `requests.get()` or `requests.post()`, I would get some kind of memory exception.
+That gave me the diagnostics I needed.
 I opened an [issue](https://github.com/micropython/micropython-lib/issues/741#issue-1920297025) in `micropython-lib` and waited.

 11. ### Back to embedded C<br>